MaaSTaaR/539kernel-book/Chapter 4: Process Management.md

 Nothing new in here, just some organizing.
 Now, the prototypes and implementations of the functions `print`, `println` and `printi` should be removed from `main.c`.
 Furthermore, the global variables `video`, `nextTextPos` and `currLine` should also be removed from `main.c`.
 Now, the file `screen.h` should be included in `main.c` and in the beginning of the function `kernel_main` the function `screen_init` should be called.

 ### Initializing the Task-State Segment
 Setting TSS up is too simple.
 First we know that the TSS itself is a region in the memory (since it is a segment), so, let's allocate this region of memory.
-The following should be added at end of `starter.asm`.
-A label named `tss` is defined, and inside this region of memory, which its address is represented by the label `tss`, we put a doubleword of `0`, recall that a word is `2` bytes while a double-word is `4` bytes.
+The following should be added at end of `starter.asm`, even after including the files `gdt.asm` and `idt.asm`.
+In the following a label named `tss` is defined, and inside this region of memory, which its address is represented by the label `tss`, we put a doubleword of `0`, recall that a word is `2` bytes while a double-word is `4` bytes.
 So, our `TSS` contains nothing but a bunch of zeros.

 ``` {.asm}
 tss: